 About the Project

-I share a racial identity with the people in the photographs and I think about each of our experiences living decades apart.
-I began reading oral histories, transcripts of audio and video interviews with storytellers who wished to add to the chronicle of African American history.
-The variety of stories and the unique voices of the storytellers were captivating in themselves.
-I have included excerpts from the stories along with the photographs though they are not directly related.
-Neither can illuminate one or the other.
-They are each their own depiction of a time and place.
+While building this collection, I began reading oral histories - transcripts of audio and video interviews with storytellers who wished to contribute to the chronicle of African American history.
+The variety of narratives and the distinctive voices of these storytellers proved captivating in their own right.
+I've included excerpts from these stories alongside the photographs, though they are not directly related.
+Each stands as its own depiction of a time and place, neither meant to fully illuminate the other.

 • • •

-The photographs are from my personal collection and have been digitally retouched for this project.
-You may share or use these images for noncommercial purposes only, and please credit this project.
+The photographs come from my personal collection and have been digitally retouched for this project.
+You may share or use these images for noncommercial purposes only, with appropriate credit to this project.

-The oral history excerpts are from collections of various universities and nonprofit organizations.
-Use the links on the Sources page to read or hear the full interviews.
-And to determine their terms of use.
-They are used here for educational purposes.
+The oral history excerpts come from collections maintained by various universities and nonprofit organizations.
+Please refer to the Sources page for links to the full interviews and their specific terms of use.
+These excerpts are included here for educational purposes.

 • • •